 Nuts can be a tasty snack and are also filling.
 Although they are high in fat but are not inherently fattening.
 Nuts contain balanced amounts of protein, fiber, and healthy fats.
 It has been observed that nuts can improve metabolic health and even cause weight loss.
 People who eat nuts tend to be healthier and slimmer, than those who don’t.

 A powerhouse for cardiac health, Grapefruit contains vitamin C, folic acid, and potassium.
 This fruit is excellent for weight watchers.
 In a study with 91 obese individuals, eating half a fresh grapefruit before meals caused weight loss of around 3.5 pounds which is 1.6 kg over a period of 12 weeks.
 The same group also had reductions in insulin resistance, a metabolic abnormality that causes various chronic diseases.

 Fitness and weight loss can’t be achieved in the blink of an eye.
 It is a long and time-consuming journey.
 Losing weight the right way takes time.
 Set small and achievable goals in the beginning.
 With the passage of time, these tiny goals will bring you closer to your final goal.
 Eating a balanced diet and incorporating diet-friendly nutrients can greatly contribute to your weight reduction goals.
 It will also help you keep the weight off in the long run.

 ABOUT Audrey Throne

 Audrey Throne is a mother and a professional blogger by choice.
-She has completed her masters in English literature from the university of Birmingham.
+She has completed her masters in English literature from the University of Birmingham.
 As a blogger, she wrote quite a few posts on health and technology.
-Currently, she is associate with Brain test Team.
+Currently, she is associated with Brain test Team.

 Find her on Twitter: @audrey_throne